hirsimaki-markus/arduino-PS2-to-USB/README.md

 * Currently only supports Finnish keymap with 104 keys or less.
 If you want to help adding more keymaps feel free to email me

-* pausebreak keys toggles numpad numbers to work as mouse (0 and 5 for mousebuttons)
+* Pausebreak key toggles numpad numbers to work as mouse (0 and 5 for mousebuttons)